Lesson 3 - Bind Chart Series to Data

 - 6 minutes to read

-This tutorial demonstrates how to bind a chart to an external SQL data source in the Data Source Configuration Wizard, add a series to the chart, and adjust its data bindings.
-This means that it is possible to provide an individual data source for each series.
+This tutorial demonstrates how to bind a chart to an external SQL data source in the Data Source Configuration Wizard, add a series to the chart, and adjust data bindings of the series.

 Create a Chart and Bind it to Data

-From the DX.20.1: Data & Analytics toolbox tab, drop the ChartControl onto the form.
+From the DX.21.2: Data & Analytics toolbox tab, drop the ChartControl onto the form.

-To define a data source for the chart, click its smart tag, and in its actions list, expand the Choose Data Source drop-down list and click on Add Project Data Source... link.
+To define a data source for the chart, click its smart tag, and select Data Source Wizard.

-The Data Source Configuration Wizard appears.
-It allows you to select a data source.
+The Data Source Configuration Wizard appears where you can specify a data source.

 Click Next on the following page to save the created connection string to the configuration file.

-As a result, Visual Studio will generate a set of classes for data manipulation within the project.
-The main ones are:
+As a result, Visual Studio generates a set of classes for data management within the project.

-- nwindDataSet - represents a DataSet object (a collection of tables, relationships, and constraints), which contains the Products table from the Northwind database.
+- sqlDataSource1 is a SqlDataSource instance (a collection of tables, relationships, and constraints) that contains tables from the Northwind database.

-- productsBindingSource - represents a BindingSource component, used to simplify the data binding of the nwindDataSet to the ChartControl.
-It is assigned to the ChartControl.DataSource property.
+- productsBindingSource is a BindingSource component, used to simplify data binding to sqlDataSource1.
+The data source is assigned to the ChartControl.DataSource property.

-Now, the chart has been bound to data.
-The next steps specify which data fields should be used to provide data for the chart's series.
+The next steps specify which data fields should be used to supply data for a chart series.

-Now, let's add series to the chart.
-To do this, click the chart’s smart tag and in its actions list, choose the Series… link in the invoked action list.
+Add series to the chart.
+Click the chart’s smart tag and choose the Series… link in the invoked action list.

 In the invoked Series Collection Editor, click Add…, and select the Bar view.

-Now switch to the Properties tab on the right of the editor’s window and make the following assignments for the Series1 properties:
+Switch to the Properties tab of the editor’s window and do the following:

-Limit the number of data points in the series.
+Filter data in the series.
 To do this, click the SeriesBase.FilterCriteria property’s ellipsis button.

-In the invoked Filter UI Editor, use the plus button to add a new condition.
+In the invoked Filter UI Editor, click the plus button to add a new condition.
 Set the column name to CategoryID, the criteria operator to Equals, and the operand value to 4.

 Customize the Chart

-For the created series, it is possible to color each Bar individually.
+You can color each Bar individually in the created series.
 To achieve this, select the series and in the Properties grid, expand its SeriesBase.View property.
-Among the set of the view-type-specific options, locate and enable the SeriesViewColorEachSupportBase.ColorEach property.
+Locate and enable the SeriesViewColorEachSupportBase.ColorEach property among the set of the view type-specific options.

-By default, crosshair cursor labels and a crosshair argument line are displayed on a chart.
-You can use the ChartControl.CrosshairEnabled property to disable or enable a crosshair cursor both at the level of a chart via the ChartControl.CrosshairEnabled property and at the level of a chart series using the SeriesBase.CrosshairEnabled property.
+Crosshair cursor labels and a crosshair argument line are displayed on the chart.
+You can use the ChartControl.CrosshairEnabled property to disable or enable a crosshair cursor at the chart’s level, and the SeriesBase.CrosshairEnabled property to do the same at the series level.